 Colonoscopy procedures can help patients achieve optimal health by preventing colon cancer or discovering it while still treatable.
 These examinations allow GI Specialists of Georgia’s physicians to remove polyps and screen for other colon-related diseases.
 Individuals with a history of inflammatory bowel diseases should consider receiving a colonoscopy, as should anyone over 50.
 We recommend a new screening every ten years after 50 to continue screening for the above conditions.
-Our facilities are fully-equipped to handle colposcopy procedures.
+Our facilities are fully-equipped to handle colonoscopy procedures.

 What Is a Colonoscopy?

 A colonoscopy is an endoscopic procedure that investigates the colon.
 It is useful for evaluating lower gastrointestinal symptoms such as bleeding, abdominal pain, change in bowel habits, or anemia.
 Colonoscopies are also the most reliable colon cancer screening method.
 Our physicians will insert a small and flexible endoscopic tube, called a colonoscope, into the rectum and gently advance it through the large intestine.
 We sedate you before the procedure to make you comfortable while we perform it.
 The endoscope allows us to visualize the inside of the large intestine on a high-definition screen.
 Biopsies, removal of polyps, and the control of bleeding lesions are all possible during the colonoscopy.

 How Do I Know I Need a Colonoscopy?